 When (why) would a creditor need this service?

-From time to time we instructed by creditors who are owed money from a company that has entered, or is about to enter into an insolvency process.
+From time to time we are instructed by creditors who are owed money from a company that has entered, or is about to enter into an insolvency process.
 Inevitably the creditor will have concerns about the prospect of recovering the sums owed to them from the insolvent company.
 In most cases an appointed insolvency practitioner will act in the bests interest of creditors.
 However, there are instances where creditors form the view that the insolvency practitioner is not acting in their best interests and may wish to explore their options of having the appointed insolvency practitioner replaced.

 What are the types of creditors?

 The different types of creditors are:

 - Preferential; and

 A secured creditor is anyone who has security (i.e. a charge or debenture) over some or all of the insolvent company’s assets.
 Upon insolvency, a secured creditor will usually be protected by virtue of their security, subject to it being materialised, provided that there is sufficient value in the asset held as security.

 Preferential creditors are creditors who will be paid their debt in priority to unsecured creditors, subject to statutory limits.
 Where any sums are owed to the preferential creditor over this limit, then this part of the debt will become an unsecured debt.
 Employees of the insolvent company are usually preferential creditors.
 HMRC is now treated as a preferential creditor.

 An unsecured creditor is generally any creditor who holds no security for the debt and is not a preferential creditor.